PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 # Palo Alto Networks VNet Module for Azure

-A terraform module for deploying an Application Gateway.
+A terraform module for deploying an Application Gateway v2.
 The module is dedicated to work with the Next Generation Firewalls, hence it supports only one backend.
+It supports only v2 and WAF v2 Gateways.

 In the center of module's configuration is the `rules` property.
 See the the [Rules property explained](#rules-property-explained) and [`rules` property examples](#rules-property-examples) topics for more details.